andresperezmelo/print_bluetooth_thermal/README.md

 # print_bluetooth_thermal

-## Package to print tickets on 58mm or 80mm thermal printers on Android or IOS.
+## Package to print tickets on 58mm or 80mm thermal printers on Android, iOS, macOS or Windows.

 This package emerged as an alternative to the current ones that use the location permission and Google Play blocks apps that don't explain what to use location permission for.